-Only one study reported benefits of vitamin D treatment stratified by race or ethnicity.
-In this study, no mortality events occurred among either the white or African American populations enrolled.
-With the exception of one study conducted primarily among a Latino population, the six other studies reporting the race/ethnicity of the enrolled population were conducted exclusively or predominantly among white populations, and 14 studies did not report race/ethnicity.
+Only one study reported benefits of vitamin D treatment stratified by race or ethnicity.^{50, 106} In this study, no mortality events occurred among either the white or African American populations enrolled.
+With the exception of one study conducted primarily among a Latino population,76 the six other studies reporting the race/ethnicity of the enrolled population were conducted among exclusively or majority white populations, and 14 studies did not report race/ethnicity.
 Thus, our ability to determine the influence of race/ethnicity on outcomes was limited.